pombredanne/Do_SPDX/README.md

 Technical Specs
 ---------------

-Assumptions: The user has both mySQL and Python 2.7.6 installed.
+Assumptions: The user has both MySQL, Python 2.7.6, FOSSology installed.

 You can download the Python 2.7.6 installer [here](https://www.python.org/download/releases/2.7.6/ "Python 2.7.6 download").

-The mySQL installer can be found [here for linux](http://dev.mysql.com/doc/refman/5.1/en/linux-installation.html "MySQL Linux Installation") and [here for windows](http://dev.mysql.com/doc/refman/5.1/en/windows-installation.html "MySQL Windows Installation").
+The MySQL installer can be found [here for linux](http://dev.mysql.com/doc/refman/5.1/en/linux-installation.html "MySQL Linux Installation") and [here for windows](http://dev.mysql.com/doc/refman/5.1/en/windows-installation.html "MySQL Windows Installation").

+FOSSology can be installed by selecting the appropriate OS distribution [here](http://www.fossology.org/projects/fossology/wiki/Install_2_2).

+Your system must meet the minimum system requirements of each of the requirements.
+As a side note, Python has very low runtime requirements, please make sure you have enough hard disk space to install it.

 System Design
 -------------

 To follow Unix standards, all output will be assumed to go to stdout unless output is clarified in the configuration file they provide.

 The database will be implemented in mySql, the open source SQL standard.
 The schema has been provided to the team by Liang Cao, a University of Nebraska graduate student.
-[Here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/database/Database%20Schema.pdf "Database Schema") is the most up-to-date schema.
+[Here](https://github.com/chaughawout/Do_SPDX/blob/master/documentation/database/Database%20Schema.pdf "Database Schema") is the most up-to-date schema.

-An image showing a data flow diagram (DFD) of this module can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/img/DFD.jpg "do_spdx DFD").
-The decomposition for this DFD can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/dfd/DFD.txt "DFD Decomposition").
+An image showing a data flow diagram (DFD) of this module can be found [here](https://github.com/chaughawout/Do_SPDX/blob/master/img/DFD.jpg "do_spdx DFD").
+The decomposition for this DFD can be found [here](https://github.com/chaughawout/Do_SPDX/blob/master/documentation/dfd/DFD.txt "DFD Decomposition").

 Installation
 ------------

 To install Do_SPDX, clone [this](https://github.com/chaughawout/Do_SPDX) git repo.
 Everything should be ready to go from there!

+Or

+Click the Download ZIP button on the right hand side of the [Do_SPDX](https://github.com/chaughawout/Do_SPDX)repository.

-For detailed use cases, a command line installation use case can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Command%20line%20install.md "Command line install use case") and installing for use within a project can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Instantiation%20install.md "Instantiation install use case").
+For detailed use cases, a command line installation use case can be found [here](https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Command%20line%20install.md "Command line install use case") and installing for use within a project can be found [here](https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Instantiation%20install.md "Instantiation install use case").

 Usage
 -----